tryretool/retool_devops_workshop/module-2.md

 11. **Refresh the table after launching a new instance:** To ensure that the table automatically displays data when an instance is launched, stopped, or restarted, we will add `getAllEC2Instances` query to the Success section of the `launchNewEC2Instance`, stopEC2InstanceByInstanceID and startEC2InstanceByInstanceID queries, so it’s fired off automatically when these queries run successfully.

 ![alt_text](images/image16.png "image_tooltip")

+# Wrapping Up

+Congratulations!
+You've successfully completed this self-guided workshop and built two Retool apps that connect to AWS APIs.
+You learnt how to use Retool to retrieve and display data, create tabbed containers, use list boxes as inputs for queries, and visualize data with charts.

+Remember, these two apps are just the tip of the iceberg when it comes to what you can build with Retool and AWS.
+The possibilities are endless, and we encourage you to continue exploring and building on what you've learned here.

+If you have any questions or feedback, please don't hesitate to reach out to us.
+We'd love to hear your thoughts and help in any way we can.

+Thanks again for your time and effort in completing this workshop.
+We hope you found it valuable and look forward to seeing what you'll create next with Retool.